Darin McQuoid Blog Reviews Tutorials River Directory

 Steep boulder gardens, follow, until another quick portage around the entrance to a nice big slide.
 I consider this section the crux of the run.

-Taylor Cavin bounces down the goods.
+Taylor Cavin bounces down the goods in Sidewinder.

 More boulder gardens link together after the slide, and then the river bends left and enters one last gorge of two big drops.
 The first is the cleaner of the two, a mandatory boof into a large pillow.
 The second drop is a twenty five foot high waterfall.
 Tragically there is a rock on the right side of the landing, and there is a line to the left of it, but it's barely more than a boat width wide.
+(By 2024 groups have figured out it does not have a shallow landing as is the preferred line)

 Taylor Cavin runs the first drop of the final gorge.

 On both of my runs those who portaged went up and over on the left.
 During the portaged we inspected other options, and agreed that next time we would run the first drop (or portage at river level) and portage the top half of the second drop on the right, allowing us to run the slide at the bottom of it and shorten the portage by a considerable amount.
-(Worked great in 2010)
+(Worked great in 2011)

 Lane Jacobs running the first tier.